-- All media must be tested for performance to include: - Selectivity - Sensitivity - Sterility - Growth promotion or inhibition - For purchased ready-to-use media, must be used with in the expiration date or shelf life. - For lab prepared media.
-Must be used within the hold time of the specified accredited method (e.g. the media table in 9020 for SM): - Detailed testing criteria must be documented.
+- · All media must be tested for performance to include: - Selectivity - Sensitivity - Sterility - o Growth promotion or inhibition - Purchased ready-to-use media must be used within the expiration date or shelf life. - Lab prepared media must be used within the hold time specified in the accredited method (e.g. the media table in 9020 for SM): - · Detailed testing criteria must be documented.

-- The detailed testing criteria can be located in the SOP, the QA manual or any other lab defined location.
+- The detailed testing criteria can be located in the SOP, the QA manual or any other lab defined document.
 The idea is to have this documentation available for review.
 For lab prepared media this record would also include the prep information, such as the recipe and autoclave information if appropriate, along with the performance checks.
 See example provided. - 1.7.3.1.d and e Reagent Water This is water that comes into contact with the organism or that may be used to prepare media, solutions, or buffers and may be defined as distilled water, de-ionized water, or reverse-osmosis-produced water.
 This can be lab produced or purchased.